NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Payloads.page.md

 1. Denotes the type of referral e.g. Transfer of care
-2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars ). e.g. GP to Pharmacy CPCS Minor Illness.
+2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars ). e.g. Primary Care to Community Pharmacy.
 Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.1.6, text:use-case categories}}

 *Please note that the use-case category 'referraltopharmacy' is now deprecated to allow for more granular use cases.*